I am an Active Member of Western Writers of America and a member of The Nebraska Writers Guild

 I am a writer of poetry, historical articles, and personal essays, and I have recently completed my first novel.
 After 24 years of performing my original cowboy poetry in multiple gatherings throughout the west, I retired in 2012.
 Since then, I have focused on freelance writings.
 Much of my work has been published in local newspapers, and some periodicals, under the byline "Across the Fence"

-I am excited to announce the release of my first novel with Austin Mccauley Publishing, "...By the Way They Treat Their Horses".
+I am excited to announce the release of my first novel with Austin Macauley Publishing, "...By the Way They Treat Their Horses".
 Also, check out "101 Yesterdays" A two volume collection of previous articles and essays, and my CD of readings on "Old Barns and Memories".

 Here are characters who will travel along on your journey for a long time.
 Nolting has a way of putting the reader in the story right down to the gestures and glances of each interchange, and his portraits of landscapes and historical events are reminiscent of Louis L’Amour.